-Buses, vans, and cars can drop students off at the north end of the Museum at the Education entrance under the grey awning.
-A member of our staff will meet you at the Education entrance and will assist you with parking.
+Buses, vans, and cars can drop students off at the north end of the Museum at the Education Entrance under the grey awning.
+A member of our staff will meet you at the Education Entrance and will assist you with parking.

 Will I need to divide my class or group?

-Every attempt is made to keep classes together; however, splitting or shifting may be required to maximize your tour experience and to accommodate our smaller spaces.
+Every attempt is made to keep classes together; however, splitting or shifting may be required to maximize your tour experience and to accommodate our smaller spaces and scheduling restrictions.
 We typically include an average of 20 students per group but can reach as high as 25 students per group.
 A member of our Education team will coordinate with you when you arrive at the Museum to split or shift groups if needed.
 Since multiple schools can be scheduled at each time slot, please have students wear nametags with the student’s name, school name, and homeroom teacher.